Ashish-Naithani/Task-4/README.md

 # Task-4

-Created SQL practice exercises and optimized MySQL schema for the Olist e-commerce dataset, including joins, subqueries, views, and index tuning.
+In this task, I created SQL practice queries and optimized a MySQL schema for the Olist Brazilian E-commerce dataset.
+The queries cover SELECT, WHERE, ORDER BY, GROUP BY, various JOINs, subqueries, aggregate functions, and creation of views, along with query optimization using indexes.